-Most Recent SGLI Rate Increase, July 2014: The SGLI rates slightly increased starting July 1, 2014.
-But even with the small rate increase, the rates are still very affordable compared to many private life insurance options.
+Most Recent SGLI Rate Change, July 2019: SGLI rates slightly decreased starting July 1, 2019.
+This makes an already affordable life insurance policy even more affordable compared to many private life insurance options.

 Here are the Servicemembers’ Group Life Insurance premiums: